juan7180/YT-Clone/README.md

 ## Deployment

-- Steps to deploy the YouTube clone (e.g., hosting on a web server).

-## Troubleshooting

-- Common issues and their solutions.
+u just have to setup the db.php and ur done

 ## Contributing